 Grades earned in dual enrollment classes will be reported on ESCC transcripts and become part of the student’s permanent college record.

 Students should check with their high schools for their dual enrollment policies, such as how ESCC tuition is paid and who receives priority when a class is in high demand.

-Interested students should contact their high school counselors or ESCC Career Coaches to discuss career interests and possible programs of study.
-For more information, download the Dual Enrollment Handbook.
+Interested students should contact their high school guidance counselors or ESCC Career Coaches to discuss career interests and possible programs of study.